 AURA AROUND THE ENTIRE BODY

-The above images show the bioplasmic energy field around the whole body (as computer generated by the GOV camera) of S.M.P.before and after doing the Meditation on Twin Hearts.
+The above images show the bioplasmic energy field around the whole body (as computer generated by the GDV camera) of S.M.P.before and after doing the Meditation on Twin Hearts.

-(The GOV images were taken by the All India Yoga Vidya Pranic Healing Foundation Trust.
+(The GDV images were taken by the All India Yoga Vidya Pranic Healing Foundation Trust.
 Research by Or.
 C. Sundaram and Or.
 Vrunda J.P.)